tari-project/rfcs/src/TIP-0002_tari_community_charter.md

 ## Article VI.
 Nomination and Selection

 Any person who has made sustained, verifiable contributions to the Tari protocol may be nominated to the Council.
 Contributions include, but are not limited to: code, infrastructure, documentation, governance facilitation, community building, and ecosystem development.
-A single or minimal contribution shall not suffice.
+A single or token contribution shall not suffice.
 Sustained misconduct shall disqualify a candidate regardless of the strength of their contributions.

+The Council shall maintain a public Contribution Rubric defining the categories, evidence, and example thresholds used to evaluate sustained, verifiable contributions.
+The rubric may include, without limitation, merged code, infrastructure operation, documentation, testing, security review, governance facilitation, community support, ecosystem development, and completed funded work.

 Nominations shall be made publicly, with evidence of the candidate's contributions and a clear account of why they would strengthen the Council.
 The community shall discuss each nomination openly.
 The Council shall confirm or decline based on the consensus it observes.
+Every nomination, confirmation, rejection, and removal decision shall include a public written explanation referencing the rubric and the evidence considered.

+A rejected nominee may request review by an ad hoc Review Panel as described in Article IV.
+The Review Panel may issue a public recommendation.
+The Council must either adopt the recommendation or publish its reasons for declining it.

 The Council shall reflect the breadth of the protocol's needs: development, infrastructure, community, and enterprise.
 No single interest shall dominate.